Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

-Enfold is an established, industry proven and very successful theme created by Kriesi (one of the most sold WordPress themes, BTW).
-Elementor is still a fresh player on the market (launched summer 2016) of page-builder plugins, but already offering a strong product.
+Enfold is an established, industry-proven and a very successful theme created by Kriesi (one of the most sold WordPress themes, BTW).
+Elementor is still a fresh player on the market (launched summer 2016) of page-builder plugins but already offering a strong product.
 If you have worked with Enfold and watched the theme and plugin world closely you may have come across Elementor already.

 As we have created many websites with Enfold and recently started doing the same with Elementor, here a quick guide on how to decide which tool better fits your needs.

 First of all, what do both tools have in common?

 Both tools allow you to choose from a huge set of ready-made templates – no need to start from scratch if you don’t have time to build everything on your own.
 Check the Enfold theme demos, or take a look at the Elementor template gallery.